jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 -----
 THE PLAYSETS

 So, the box has everything you need to play a game of The Slow Knife.
 But sometimes you don't want to spend an hour of your evening (or more, if your group is anything like mine!) building a world & characters from scratch.
-So, I'm also writing three playsets that will get you ready to tell your story in minutes, not hours, allowing you to skip the entire prelude set of cards.
+So, I'm also writing three playsets that will provide an original, pre-written setting and define all the major characters of your story—the Knife, your villains and the setting itself.
+These playsets are designed to be a quicker experience than the 'from scratch' approach in the box, and they will fill your story with beats and possibilities that make starting play effortless.
+Let's talk about them!

 THE COUNT OF SAINT-LAZARE
 The first of these is, of course, set in Revolutionary France, 18XX.
 It's called The Count of Saint-Lazare, the inspiration for which should hopefully be pretty clear at this point!
 Fans of Alexandre Dumas or Victor Hugo, this one's for you.
 In the playset you'll get an introduction to the setting, a few quick choices to make as a table about the time period and The Knife, and then you'll choose from four pre-written characters.
 You'll make a few more quick choices to personalise them, and then get started with your story.